-Mr. Prue started his career with MWR as a college intern at Naval Station Great Lakes in 1986 and was quickly promoted into a management position upon graduation.
-He served as the Recreation Division Director from 1991 to 2007 and then promoted to his current position at that time.
+He started his career with MWR as a college intern at Naval Station Great Lakes in 1986 and was quickly promoted into a management position upon graduation.
+He served as the Recreation Division Director from 1991 to 2007 and then was promoted to the MWR Director position, at that time.
 He holds a Bachelor's Degree in Recreation Administration from the University of Wisconsin-La Crosse and a Master's Degree in Management from Webster University, St. Louis, MO.

-Mr. Prue has received numerous individual awards to date to include the Department of the Navy’s Meritorious Civilian Service Award in 2003 for his outstanding contributions to the mission.
+Mr. Prue has received numerous individual awards to date, to include the Department of the Navy’s Meritorious Civilian Service Award in 2020 and in 2003 for his outstanding contributions to the Navy mission.
 In addition, he received the Armed Forces Recreation Society (AFRS) "Fellow" Award in 1993 and the “Executive Fellow” Award in 2008, for his achievements in improving the quality of life for active duty personnel and their family members.
 Upon his retirement from the MWR Director position, he received the Navy MWR Lifetime Achievement Award for his 34 years of services at Naval Station Great Lakes and to the overall Navy MWR mission.

-Mr. Prue also currently serves on the National Program Committee for a number of years, and served as the Chairperson in 2020, helping to advance the knowledge of the Parks & Recreation profession through the educational sessions offered at the annual conference.
-His involvement with NRPA goes back many years, serving on the Armed Forces Recreation Society/Network leadership group in various capacities and from 2009-2014 serving as the U.S. Navy representative to NRPA.
+Mr. Prue was a member the NRPA Conference Program Committee for a number of years, and served as the Chairperson in 2020, helping to advance the knowledge of the Parks & Recreation profession through the educational sessions offered at the annual conference.
+His involvement with NRPA goes back many years serving on the Armed Forces Recreation Society/Network leadership group in various capacities and from 2009-2014 serving as the U.S. Navy representative.
 He has been an NRPA conference speaker numerous times and authored a number of articles including the feature article in the November 2017 edition of Parks & Recreation Magazine on the Department of Defense (DoD) Warrior Games.
-As a special assistant to the 2017 Warrior Games, he helped in the coordination, planning and sponsorship for a nine-day Paralympic-style adaptive sports competition in the City of Chicago.
-The 2017 DoD Warrior Games played host to 265 wounded warriors from all branches of the armed services including athletes from the United Kingdom and Australia. [current as of September 2018]
+As a special assistant to the 2017 DoD Warrior Games, he helped in the coordination, planning and sponsorship for a 9-day Paralympic-style adaptive sports competitions in the City of Chicago. [current as of January 2022]